What is your background? Your career pathway at Perenco?

 I graduated from Monastir National School of Engineering in mechanical engineering.
 In 2000 I continued my studies with a DESS specialised in oil drilling.
 After my academic training I joined Compagnie Tunisienne de Forage (CTF).
 The company did not have an engineering department so I was appointed as HSE Engineer, a position I held for three years.
 Then in 2004 I worked at TPS as a QSHE Engineer to finally become HSE manager in 2007.
 I had the opportunity to join Perenco as a QSHE Manager in March 2007 when the Loop project started.

 In 2011 the subsidiary General Manager offered me a position as an expatriate, initially to follow a development project in Egypt as Project HSE Manager.
-Then I was put in charge of supervising offshore site operations as SIMPOPS Leader.
+Then I was put in charge of supervising offshore site operations as SIMPOPS Leader (Simultaneous Operations).
 This 18 month experience was extremely rewarding in the context of a joint-venture where all positions were doubled.

 Following optimisation actions and corporate restructuring I was appointed technical manager at the end of 2016 and then operations and technical manager in 2017; this is still my position to date.